Style and Design

 When it comes to applying the finishes we think it's best done before you put your building together.
 You have of course to treat the underside of the floor first but decorating the other elements too means you can reach every area easily and also allows you to turn the wall panels upside down to make sure the finish penetrates fully into the tongue and groove joins.
 And you should remember that even with a quality building like this some rough edges can slip through the manufacturing process - wood is a natural material after all.
 Just have some sandpaper to hand to smooth these off before you decorate.

 All good then.
 But are there any negatives to the Oakdale Georgian?
 Well, to be honest we can't find much when you look at it.
-However, we see its main rival as the Tiger Elite and it's true that if you can find both at around the same price the Tiger does have the advantage of a pressure treatment.
+However, we see its main rival as the Tiger Elite and it's true that if you can find both at around the same price, the Tiger does have the advantage of a pressure treatment.
 This provides far better long term protection for the timber than the basecoat pre-applied to the Oakdale - but you'll probably want to decorate your Tiger Elite anyway so whether there's much labour saved in the end is maybe open to debate.
-If budget is a real issue for you, you might also have a look at the Mercia/Waltons Octagonal 6x6.
-It lacks some of the Oakdale's refinements and higher specification but it's still a decent garden building and should give you good service.
-And the Oakdale Georgian?
-4.5 stars from the Corner Summerhouse Guide.
+Prices have risen substantially over recent times though, and if you find both the Oakdale and the Tiger Elite just too much for you pocket, the budget level Gazebo is probably worth a look.
+As for the Oakdale Georgian - 4.5 stars from the Corner Summerhouse Guide.